rrigato/architecture/a_philosophy_of_software_design/second_edition.md

 - software should be designed for ease of reading as opposed to ease of writing
 - develop a system in increments that adds a few new abastractions, refactor a few existing abstractions each iteration
 - interface inheritance = parent class defines only a method signature that child classes must implement

+- hypothesize what is most important before beginning a project and revist the accuracy of that hypothesis upon project completion